brianboyko/brian-boyko-datadog-technical-test/README.md

 ### A small explaination of how I would extend or improve the application design if I was building this for production

+This is probably the biggest thing I would have done differently - I probably would have spent more time clarifying the requirements with the client.

+Lincoln was reported as saying: "Give me six hours to chop down a tree, and I'll spend five hours sharpening the axe."

+Because this was "just a technical test" I rushed into it, hoping to get you an answer as soon as possible.

+In this case, the alerting functionality may not be what you may have expected, now that I think about it.

+The alerting logic is not that sophisticated.
+It merely informs you that periods of recovery and high load _have happened_, not _are happening._ What might have been a better solution would be to set up some sort of websocket service on the backend and frontend where the backend could send push alerts in the form of toasts, rather than sending data to the front-end to be calculated in the browser.

+Right now, the alerting logic is not that sophisticated; rather than waiting for an event to happen, it creates responses out of the data that is already present.

-First, I would probably suggest that the back-end be made an independent microservice.
+First, I would probably suggest that the back-end be made an independent microservice, and that it did contain stateful data.
 Next.js was a good choice for a simple proof of concept design and got up and running very quickly, but ideally the server logging the data should not be the same server that displays the front-end.

-Right now, the alerting logic is not that sophisticated; rather than waiting for an event to happen, it creates responses out of the data that is already present.
+If nothing else, hot-refresh means that when I would change code in the browser, it would often mean a server restart.

 I chose recharts as a quick solution to getting the info displayed in a line graph but there are some nagging visual bugs that may crop up even in this small test - and that, I will admit, does not look good on an application!
 The time it would take to debug this "heisenbug" error (sometimes it shows up, sometimes it doesn't) in recharts would likely take up more time than the actual test.

 ## Technical Decisions